Cost of Living Comparison Between Greenland and Australia Cost of Living Comparison Between Greenland and Australia

 Monthly Cost of Living

-Greenland is roughly 36% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Greenland is roughly 35% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency